kxytechnologies/kxy-python/README.md

 ```Bash
 kxy configure
 ```
 and follow the instructions.
-To request a demo and get a trial API key, email demo@kxy.ai.
+To request a demo and get a trial API key, [contact us.](https://wwww.kxy.ai/#request-a-trial)

 ## Applications